Sexual jihad

-Publicity first arose in 2013, and the veracity of the practice became the subject of a greater debate in September 2013 after the Interior Minister of the 98.45% Muslim nation of Tunisia made a public statement identifying it as a significant issue.
-Critics dismissed claims of "sexual jihad" as unfounded and a political propaganda.
+Publicity first arose in 2013, and the veracity of the practice became the subject of a greater debate in September 2013 after the Interior Minister of Tunisia made a public statement describing it as a significant issue.
+Critics dismissed claims of "sexual jihad" as unfounded and political propaganda.

-Reports and allegations

-The term originated from an alleged fatwa titled Jihad ul Nikaah and attributed to a Saudi Salafi cleric Sheikh Mohamad al-Arefe around 2013, that called for Iraqi women supporters to come forward for sex jihad and boost the mujaheddin fighting the government in Syria.
-Sheikh al-Arefe himself has denied allegations that he issued such a fatwa, dismissing it on his Twitter account as a "fabrication", and stressing that anyone who circulates or believes it is insane.
+Allegations

-Other allegations of this practice stem from the Tunisian government propaganda in its war effort against Al Qaeda-linked terrorism in the mountainous Jebel ech Chambi region bordering Algeria.
+Allegations of this practice stem from the Tunisian government propaganda in its war effort against Al Qaeda-linked terrorism in the mountainous Jebel ech Chambi region bordering Algeria.
 The Tunisian coalition government alleged in 2013 that the practice began with Tunisian girls sympathetic to the Islamic jihad movement there, and then spread with Tunisian girls volunteering comfort to Syrian jihadis.
 In April 2013, the Grand Mufti of Tunisia, Othman Battikh, claimed that Tunisian girls were visiting Syria to take part in a sexual jihad.
 In July 2013, President Moncef Marzouki replaced him as Mufti with Battikh alleging that he was replaced as punishment for speaking out.

 In July 2013, on a Facebook page claiming to be connected to the Muslim Brotherhood, a commentator promoted "sexual jihad".
 The page has been deemed a "hoax," and a senior Muslim Brotherhood supporter called the page a "smear campaign".

 On 19 September 2013, Lofti bin Jeddou, the Interior Minister of Tunisia, stated in the National Constituent Assembly that Tunisian women traveling to Syria for "sex jihad" were having sex with 20, 30 and even up to 100 rebels, and that some of the women had returned home pregnant.
 On 6 October 2013, a Tunisian official downplayed this prior claim, saying at most 15 Tunisian women traveled to Syria, though some were forced to have sex with several Islamist militants.

 Tunisian TV station Nofal Al-Wartani televised an interview with an alleged Tunisian jihadist Abu Qusay who they said had returned from Syria, and who said that stories about "Jihad al-Nikah" are not just a rumor but are real, and that he himself had experienced it firsthand.
 He also spoke of the nationalities of the girls who travel to Syria to partake in it while also fighting as snipers during the day.
 He was arrested by Tunisian security services, which investigated and found out that he had never in fact been to Syria, and Al-Arabiya reported that his allegations were untrue.